risaacson/blackhole/README.md

 blackhole
 =========

-HTTP upload to S3 Service

-blackhole is a part of the hopper project.
+A HTTP upload to S3 Service and subproject of hopper. blackhole is an upload service that provides a strict one way path for data.

 The a user will go to the root directory of the webserver, get a form allowing them enter in their e-mail address, select a file, and submit the form uploading the file.